History of the Caribbean

-The history of the Caribbean reveals the significant role the region played in the colonial struggles of the European powers since the 15th century.
+The history of the Caribbean reveals the region's significant role in the colonial struggles of the European powers since the 15th century.
 In the modern era, it remains strategically and economically important.
 In 1492, Christopher Columbus landed in the Caribbean and claimed the region for Spain.
 The following year, the first Spanish settlements were established in the Caribbean.
 Although the Spanish conquests of the Aztec empire and the Inca empire in the early sixteenth century made Mexico and Peru more desirable places for Spanish exploration and settlement, the Caribbean remained strategically important.

 From the 1620s and 1630s onwards, non-Hispanic privateers, traders, and settlers established permanent colonies and trading posts on the Caribbean islands neglected by Spain.
-Such colonies spread throughout the Caribbean, from the Bahamas in the North West to Tobago in the South East.
-Furthermore, during this period, French and English buccaneers settled on the island of Tortuga, the northern and western coasts of Hispaniola (Haiti and Dominican Republic), and later in Jamaica.
+Such colonies spread throughout the Caribbean, from the Bahamas in the northwest to Tobago in the southeast.
+Furthermore, during this period, French, Dutch, and English buccaneers settled on the island of Tortuga, the northern and western coasts of Hispaniola (Haiti and Dominican Republic), and later in Jamaica as well as the island of Martinica.

-After the Spanish American war in 1898, the islands of Cuba and Puerto Rico were no longer part of the Spanish Empire in the New World.
-In the 20th century the Caribbean was again important during World War II, in the decolonization wave after the war, and in the tension between Communist Cuba and the United States.
-Exploitation of the labor of indigenous peoples and the demographic collapse of that population, forced migration of enslaved Africans, immigration of Europeans, Chinese, South Asians, and others, and rivalry amongst world powers since the sixteenth century have given Caribbean history an impact disproportionate to its size.
-Many islands have attained independence from colonial powers and sovereignty, others have formal political ties with major powers, including the United States.
-The early economic structure integrating the Caribbean into the Atlantic world and world economic system continue to have an impact on the modern Caribbean region.
+After the Spanish–American War in 1898, the islands of Cuba and Puerto Rico were no longer part of the Spanish Empire in the Western Hemisphere.
+In the 20th century, the Caribbean was again important during World War II, in the decolonization wave after the war, and in the tension between Communist Cuba and the United States.
+The exploitation of the labor of Indigenous peoples and the demographic collapse of that population, forced migration of enslaved Africans, immigration of Europeans, Chinese, South Asians, and others, and rivalry amongst world powers since the sixteenth century have given Caribbean history an impact disproportionate to its size.
+Many islands have attained independence from colonial powers and sovereignty; others have formal political ties with major powers, including the United States.
+The early economic structure integrating the Caribbean into the Atlantic world and world economic system continues to impact the modern Caribbean region.